hschott/cargo-wso2-container/README.md

 * ZIP (WSO2 ESB Connector)
 * TBOX

+For every remote deployable a `<deployTimeout/>` in milliseconds can be configured, which enables a check if the artifact is successfully deployed on the server.

 Remote start and stop of:

 * WAR
 * AAR (all services within a service group)
 * MAR (globally engage and disengage)
 * ZIP (WSO2 ESB Connector)

+Remote deployment/undeployment, start/stop and check for artifact is done via calls to [WSO2 Admin Services](https://docs.wso2.com/display/shared/Calling+Admin+Services+from+Apps).

 ## Configuration